tonyping/now-examples/marko/README.md

 $ marko create my-project
 ```

+> The only change made is to add `&& mv dist public` to the build script in the `package.json` file.

 ## Deploying this Example

 Once initialized, you can deploy the Marko.js example with just a single command: